aijordan/betaROC/replication/README.md

 subfolder “goodness\_of\_fit\_files”.
 For the smaller data sets the runtime can be less than one minute, whereas the runtime for the larger data sets can be up to around one hour.
-These runtimes have been recorded on notebook with an Intel(R) Core(TM) i7-10810U processor.
+These runtimes have been recorded on a notebook with an Intel(R) Core(TM) i7-10810U processor.

 ``` r
 source("goodness_of_fit.R")